Y3LLOWVESTS/rustyonions/README.md

 ### 🔑 How It Works

-- **Cargo.toml Attribution Files**
+- **Manifest.toml Attribution Files**
-  Every hash address under a TLD includes a `Cargo.toml`-style manifest with attribution + payout addresses.
+  Every hash address under a TLD includes a `Manifest.toml` with attribution + payout addresses and other neccessary information.
 When content is accessed, **automatic micro-payments** are distributed to owners, creators, moderators, and service providers.

 - **Earning Tokens**
   - Contribute excess bandwidth (all nodes forward more than they consume).